mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 }
 ```

+This file defines primitive information for our server, like name, version, keywords and dependencies.
 The dependencies of our server are:

 * `express` - we are going to use express as a static server
 * `peer` - A server, which implements the signaling of our application